What is Azure Virtual Desktop?

 - Network traffic may flow outside country/region borders when VMs that host desktops and apps connect to the management service.

-- To optimize for network performance, we recommend that the session host's VMs are collocated in the same Azure region as the management service.
+- To optimize for network performance, we recommend that the session host's VMs are located in the Azure region that is closest to the user.

-You can see a typical architectural setup of Windows Virtual Desktop for the enterprise in our architecture documenation.
+You can see a typical architectural setup of Azure Virtual Desktop for the enterprise in our architecture documentation.

 Supported Remote Desktop clients

-The following Remote Desktop clients support Windows Virtual Desktop:
+The following Remote Desktop clients support Azure Virtual Desktop:

 To learn more about URLs you must unblock to use the clients, see the Safe URL list.